neoforged/Documentation/docs/gui/screens.md

 While there are many different `blit` overloads, we will only discuss two of them.

-The first `blit` takes in two integers, than two floats, and finally four more integers, assuming the image is on a PNG file.
+The first `blit` takes in two integers, then two floats, and finally four more integers, assuming the image is on a PNG file.
 It takes in the left X and top Y screen coordinate, the left X and top Y coordinate within the PNG, the width and height of the image to render, and the width and height of the PNG file.

 :::tip
 The size of the PNG file must be specified so that the coordinates can be normalized to obtain the associated UV values.